Browser does not support script.

 However, the law also states that we (Bournemouth Borough Council) must protect the public funds we handle; and we may lawfully share information that is given to us with other Public Sector agencies and other organisations that inspect or handle public funds or obtain information from them, to:

-Examples of other Public Sector agencies and other organisations are the Department for Work and Pensions, HM Revenue & Customs, other Local Authorities, the Audit Commission, Communities & Local Government (Supporting People Initiative), credit reference agencies and private bailiffs (we may share information with external bailiffs and debt collection agencies).
+Examples of other Public Sector agencies and other organisations are the Department for Work and Pensions, HM Revenue & Customs, other Local Authorities, the Audit Commission, Communities & Local Government (Supporting People Initiative), credit reference agencies and Enforcement Agents (we may share information with Enforcement Agents and debt collection agencies).

 The Audit Commission appoints an auditor who checks the council's accounts.
 The Audit Commission is also responsible for carrying out data matching exercises.
 Data matching is comparing computer records held by one organisation with other computer records held by the same or different organisation.
 This is usually personal information.